ocaml/oasis/README-omake.md

 ## Generated files

-After "oasis setup", the following files are generated:
+After `oasis setup`, the following files are generated:

  * OMakeroot: This file marks the root of the directory hierarchy, and contains global OMake configurations.
-This file is constant, and never changed by "oasis setup" again once put into place.
+This file is constant, and never changed by `oasis setup` again once put into place.

  * OMakefile: This file exists in every directory of the hierarchy, and is starting point for the definition of rules for the directory.
-This file is constant, and never changed by "oasis setup" again once put into place.
+This file is constant, and never changed by `oasis setup` again once put into place.
 The idea is that this file can be freely modified by your needs.

  * _oasis_lib.om: This is the library with additional OMake functionality.
-   It is overwritten with every "oasis setup".
+   It is overwritten with every `oasis setup`.

  * _oasis_hier.om: This file defines a variable with the subdirectories.
-   It is overwritten with every "oasis setup".
+   It is overwritten with every `oasis setup`.

  * _oasis_build.om: This file defines the build rules derived from _oasis.
-   It is overwritten with every "oasis setup".
+   It is overwritten with every `oasis setup`.

  * _oasis_install.om: This file defines the install rules derived from _oasis.
-   It is overwritten with every "oasis setup".
+   It is overwritten with every `oasis setup`.

 Note that OMake stores a binary version of the *.om files with suffix .omc.

 ## Configure

-OMake is able to read setup.data (the file where the result of "ocaml setup.ml -configure" is written to).
+OMake is able to read setup.data (the file where the result of `ocaml setup.ml -configure` is written to).
 There is a converted file _oasis_setup.om:

  * All OASIS variables are prefixed with "oasis_".
 E.g. "bindir" is